parrt/msds501/notes/computation.md

 <img src=images/map-mult.png width=490>

-We can implement that pattern using an indexed loop.
+We can implement that operation using an indexed loop.
 At each time step, the loop operation needs to examine the same position in two lists.

 *for each value i in set 0..n-1*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;<i>let Cost<sub>i</sub> be Quantity<sub>i</sub> * UnitPrice<sub>i</sub></i>